 This is also applies to APPEUI and APPKEY.
-After entering these parameters, please restart the Multigeiger.

-Logging data to sensor.community
+Logging data into sensor.community (formerly luftdaten.info)

-If you want to transfer the data from Multigeiger to sensor.community, you have to register at sensor.community.
-The registration process is similar to the description above ("Login to sensor.community").
+If you want the MultiGeiger to pass recorded data to sensor.community via TTN, you have to register it.
+The registration is similar to the TTN registration described above.
 In the following, only the changes are explained:

-Sensor ID: Enter the last 4 bytes of the DEVEUI in left to right order (e.g. if the DEVEUI is 00 D0 C0 00 C3 19 7C E8, so enter C3197CE8), but converted to decimal, not in HEX (finally: 3273227496).

-Sensor Board: Select TTN, to select use the small arrow on the right.
+- Sensor ID: Enter the last 4 bytes of the DEVEUI in left to right order (e.g. if the DEVEUI is 00 D0 C0 00 C3 19 7C E8, so enter C3197CE8), but converted to decimal, not in HEX (finally: 3273227496). - Sensor Board: Select TTN, using the small arrows on the right.

-Webhook integration
+HTTP integration